siemens/ix/packages/documentation/docs/controls/forms/_forms-layout_styleguide.md

 In this section, we explore effective ways to organize form elements.
 From fieldsets to section headings, discover techniques for enhancing user comprehension and interaction within your forms.

 - **Single-column layout:** Ideal for short forms with a few fields, or small viewports.
 - **Multi-column layout:** Suitable for long forms with multiple fields to save vertical space.
+Use a [layout grid](../layout-grid.md) or flexbox to align fields.
-- **Tabbed layout**: Use [tabs](../tabs.md) to break up long forms into manageable sections.
+- **Tabbed layout:** Use [tabs](../tabs.md) to break up long forms into manageable sections.
 This helps users focus on one part of the form at a time.
 - **Stepped layout:** Use our workflow pattern to guide users through multi-step forms.
 - **Fieldset:** Group related fields together using fieldsets.
 This helps users understand the context of the information they are providing.
 Add a legend (title) to describe the group of fields.
 - **Section heading:** Use section headings to break up long forms into manageable sections.
 This helps users focus on one part of the form at a time.